P/C/I SPDES Permit Program: Application Procedures

 - Property lines.

-4. Information necessary for the requirements of the State Environmental Quality Review Act (SEQR) and the State Historic Preservation Act (SHPA) (See page 9 regarding SEQR and SHPA) which will include:
+4. Information necessary for the requirements of the State Environmental Quality Review Act (SEQR) and the State Historic Preservation Act (SHPA) which will include:

 - A completed Environmental Assessment Form (EAF) (Part 1), and in certain cases, a Draft Environmental Impact Statement (DEIS).
 For P/C/Is, usually a Short Environmental Assessment Form will suffice.